9. TCP/IP Programming

 ' currently inactive

-' creates and starts a thread to read commands typed on the keyboard
+' creates and launches a thread for reading keyboard commands

-' the server will be managed based on these commands
+' the server will be managed using these commands

 threadLecture.Start()